POST-DOCTORAL FELLOW

 I am an Epidemiologist with a background in Biomedical Science with Business.
 My main research areas are evaluating strategies to improve the implementation of HIV and Sexual and Reproductive Health interventions for adolescents and young people.
 I am currently a study coordinator for CHIEDZA trial and the STICH study which is nested within CHIEDZA.
 I am also part of the planning team for the Youth Researchers Academy (YRA) in Zimbabwe.

-I am an Academic Clinical Lecturer in paediatric infectious diseases based between University College London and BRTI, Harare.
-I am working on a portfolio of studies investigating infection control and antibiotic resistance based in the neonatal unit at Harare Central Hospital with my collaborators Dr Gwen Chimhini and Dr Simba Chimhuya.
-We are planning to set up an interventional study reducing nosocomial transmission of neonatal sepsis, and have recently introduced tablet-based electronic medical records using the NeoTree application.
+I am a Wellcome Senior Clinical Research Fellow in paediatric infectious diseases based between Imperial College London and BRTI, Harare.
+I am working on a portfolio of studies investigating neonatal sepsis infection control and antibiotic resistance based in the neonatal unit at Sally Mugabe Central Hospital with my collaborators Dr Gwen Chimhini and Dr Simba Chimhuya.
+Working with Professor Michelle Heys at UCL and the wider Neotree team, we introduced tablet-based electronic medical records using the Neotree application at Sally Mugabe Central Hospital and Chinhoyi Provincial Hospital, and are hoping to extend Neotree to Primary Healthcare Clinics in the coming years.
+I have recently been awarded a Wellcome Trust Early Career Award and so plan to spend the next 5 years using Neotree data to develop an improved diagnostic tool for neonatal sepsis in Zimbabwe.
+Exciting times!

 I am a Medical Anthropologist, with a research focus on young people, sexual and reproductive health, and participatory qualitative methodologies.
 My research is based in Zimbabwe, with THRU Zim where I am the social science lead.